 Dawn Stover is a Research Associate with SFA Gardens at Stephen F. Austin State University in Nacogdoches, TX.
 Dawn earned a B.S. in Biology from West Texas A&M in 1996, and an M.S. in Agriculture from Stephen F. Austin State University in 1999.
 Her initial horticultural experience began as a propagator at Treesearch Farms in Houston, Texas.
 From there she entered graduate school at SFA and continued her horticultural experience in the Forestry Department with Dr. Shiyou Li’s Camptotheca acuminata research project, and later with the Agriculture Department at the SFA Mast Arboretum.

 As a Research Associate since 1999, Dawn is the senior staff member of SFA Gardens.
-She currently maintains the living plant collection within the SFA Mast Arboretum.
-She is responsible for maintenance of the arboretum and the horticulture greenhouse facilities.
-She is responsible for two increasingly successful sales annually that raise money for the arboretum, as well as coordinating student workers and volunteers.
-Very often, she can be found teaching labs for horticulture students and lecturing to a wide variety of gardening enthusiasts in the region.
-She also serves as editor of Garden News, a quarterly newsletter published for Arboretum members, and on occasion writes for other garden related publications.
-As part of her research responsibilities, Dawn trials a wide range of herbaceous plant materials and disseminates information within the horticulture industry as well as the gardening public.
+She is responsible for two increasingly successful sales annually that raise money for the gardens, as well as coordinating student workers and volunteers.
+She can be found lecturing to a wide variety of gardening enthusiasts in the region, and mentoring horticulture students at SFA.
+She writes for garden related publications, including SFA Gardens News, a quarterly publication produced exclusively for SFA Gardens members.
+As part of her research responsibilities, Dawn trials a wide range of herbaceous and woody plant materials and disseminates information within the horticulture industry as well as the gardening public.
 She is a popular speaker on a wide range of gardening topics.
-She is also an Instructor of Record in the Department of Agriculture at SFA, teaching a course in Annuals and Perennials on a biennial basis.

 SFA Mast Arboretum